ntcho/actual-budget-gcp-cloud-run/README.md

 1. Terraform CLI
 1. Google Cloud CLI
-2. HCP Terraform account
+2. HCP Terraform account with a workspace created (ensure the "Execution Mode" is set to "Local".)

 ### Instructions

 1. In provider.tf, set the `organization` and `workspace` to your HCP organization and workspace.
-Ensure the "Execution Mode" is set to "Local".
 1. Create a new project in Google Cloud Console.
 1. Find your project ID and billing account ID.
 1. Create a `tfvars.auto.tfvars` file in the root of the project with the following variables: